Google Ads ROAS and AOV Benchmarks

 Overall Trajectory & Performance Gaps

-• Sustained YoY Growth: Both Median ROAS and AOV consistently outperform the previous year, indicating improved baseline profitability and higher transaction revenues.
+• Sustained YoY Growth: Both ROAS and AOV consistently outperform the previous year, indicating improved advertising efficiency and higher transaction values.

 Metric Divergence: CAC vs. Pricing Power